Dimtemp/PowerShell-training/401-windows-server-management.md

 # Windows Server Management

 #### Most commands in this section only work on Windows servers.
-Make sure you're logged on to the LON-DC1, or LON-SVR1 virtual machine.
+Make sure you're logged on to the LON-DC1, or LON-SVR1 virtual machine if provided in a course environment.

 ## Task 1: Working with the Windows eventlog
+### Make sure you're running PowerShell 5 or earlier.
+Skip this task if you're running PowerShell 6 or later.
 1. Run this command to list all event logs: ```Get-Eventlog -List```
 1. Notice the System Log.
 1. Run this command to view the System log: ```Get-Eventlog -LogName system```